aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 ### AWS KMS: Policy and Audit Hooks

 KMS also makes the encryption context available to use in Key Policies and Grants.
-This means that you can use assertions you make about your data to control usage of your CMKs.
+This means that you can use assertions you make about your data to control usage of your KMS Keys.
 Perhaps your `eu-central-1` fleet should only ever be permitted to access encrypted data for `{ shard: europe }`.
-You can write CMK policies that require `{ shard: europe }` to be asserted about all cryptographic operations, so that KMS refuses to authorize an attempt to decrypt, say, `{ shard: north-america }`.
+You can write KMS Key policies that require `{ shard: europe }` to be asserted about all cryptographic operations, so that KMS refuses to authorize an attempt to decrypt, say, `{ shard: north-america }`.
 These options can help you secure your application and defend against both operational and security-related risks.

 Additionally, as part of the audit features that KMS provides, it logs the encryption context that was supplied with every operation.
 You can use this information to audit who was accessing what data and when, to detect anomalous call patterns, or to identify unexpected system states.